DeclanChidlow/Adduce/README.md

 </div>
 <br/>

-Adduce is split into two destinct parts.
+Adduce is split into two distinct parts.
 Standard, and Feed.

 ### Adduce Standard
-Adduce Standard is is used to generate individual pages.
+Adduce Standard is used to generate individual pages.
 It's designed to be scripted in BASH and leverages a TOML file per page to grant absolute control over content and directory structure.

 ### Adduce Feed
 Originally conceived as a management tool for Adduce, Adduce Feed found its niche in the realm of blogging.
-In contrast to Adduce Standard, all pages are generated from a single TOML file, and configuration can be simplified through an intergrated setup wizard.
+In contrast to Adduce Standard, all pages are generated from a single TOML file, and configuration can be simplified through an integrated setup wizard.
 Feed does sacrifice some filesystem control for user-friendliness and works well when used alongside Adduce Standard.

 ### Sites Using Adduce
 - [Adduce - https://adduce.vale.rocks](https://adduce.vale.rocks)